ishikajais27/Pytorch/LEVEL1/TheNeuron/Intro.md

 4. Makes decision: If >5 → "Go to beach!"

 Output = Activation( (input₁ × weight₁) + (input₂ × weight₂) + ... + bias )

+Hidden layers are your design choice — no strict rule.
+Start with a small number of neurons (like 2-10) for tiny problems.
+For complex tasks, increase neurons or layers.
+More neurons → more capacity but can overfit if too many.